graphgrid/graphgrid-sdk-python-examples/README.md

 You can manually trigger your custom DAG by hitting the arrow under the `Actions` column.

-You can monitor the jobs manually through the Airflow Webserver, or you can learn about how to use the [**GraphGrid SDK**](https://docs.graphgrid.com/2.0/#/) to programmatically monitor and interact with your model trainings.
+You can monitor the jobs manually through the Airflow Webserver, or you can learn about how to use the [**GraphGrid SDK**](https://docs.graphgrid.com/2.0/) to programmatically monitor and interact with your model trainings.

 # Done!

-Following these steps you will have trained two new models, a named entity recognition (ner) model and a part-of-speech tagging (pos) model.
+Following these steps you will have trained the model(s) specified within your DAG using GraphGrid's NLP model training service.

-These can be loaded in and used with the NLP Module of CDP.
+These trained models can be loaded in and used with the NLP Module of CDP.

 # Visit the GraphGrid Docs site

-Visit the [**GraphGrid docs site**](https://docs.graphgrid.com/2.0/#/) for more detailed information on running your custom NLP model training jobs and learning about the CDP platform.
+Visit the [**GraphGrid docs site**](https://docs.graphgrid.com/) for more detailed information on running your custom NLP model training jobs and learning about the CDP platform.